MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Introduction

 \section{Introduction}

 Large language models (LLMs) \citep{few-shot, scao2022bloom, chowdhery2022palm, touvron2023llama, openai2023gpt4} have exhibited notable generalization abilities across a wide range of tasks and applications \citep{lu2023chameleon, zhou2023webarena, Park2023GenerativeAgents}, with these capabilities stemming from their extensive training on vast comprehensive corpora covering diverse topics.
-However, in real-world scenarios, LLMs are inclined to encounter domain-specific tasks that necessitate a combination of domain expertise and complex reasoning abilities \citep{moor2023foundation, wu2023precedentenhanced, clinical, yang2023investlm}.
-Amidst this backdrop, a noteworthy research topic lies in the adoption of LLMs in the medical field.
-With remarkable progress in the general domain, adaptation of LLMs to the medical field has gained increasing prominence \citep{zhang2023alpacareinstructiontuned, bao2023discmedllm, clinical}.
+However, in real-world scenarios, LLMs tend to encounter domain-specific tasks that necessitate a combination of domain expertise and complex reasoning abilities \citep{moor2023foundation, wu2023precedentenhanced, clinical, yang2023investlm}.
+Amidst this backdrop, a noteworthy research topic lies in the adoption of LLMs in the medical field, which has gained increasing prominence recently \citep{zhang2023alpacareinstructiontuned, bao2023discmedllm, clinical}.

-Currently, there are two dominant challenges that hinder current LLMs from achieving medical-related tasks: (i) The volume and specificity of training data in the medical field are limited compared with general web data used to train LLMs. (ii) High performance in this field requires extensive domain knowledge and sophisticated reasoning abilities.
-On one hand, although the general-domain knowledge within LLMs has more or less permeated into distinct specific realms \citep{yu2022legal,chen2023agentverse}, it remains insufficient for models to understand or recall the required medical expertise via simple and direct prompting \citep{kung2023performance, clinical}.
-On the other hand, given the abundance of sophisticated terminology in medical knowledge \citep{schmidt2007expertise}, LLMs endure heightened demands when attempting to navigate this knowledge and reason upon it, potentially resulting in errors within their reasoning processes \citep{lievin2022can}.

-To close this gap, there is a surging trend of methods striving to endow LLMs with enhanced proficiency in medical knowledge by instruction tuning \citep{han2023medalpaca, li2023chatdoctor, wu2023pmcllama, zhang2023alpacareinstructiontuned}.
-These approaches resort to either external knowledge bases \citep{li2023chatdoctor, wu2023pmcllama} or self-prompted data \citep{zhang2023alpacareinstructiontuned} to create instruction datasets, which are subsequently leveraged to tune LLMs, ensuring better alignment with human intent in the medical field.
-Nevertheless, obtaining high-quality instruction tuning data in the medical domain is expensive, prone to privacy issues \citep{hipaa}, and thus not scalable.
-On the other hand, self-generated instruction data often lack sufficient quality and may need further human verification \citep{xu2023baize}.
-Furthermore, such instruction tuning methods inflict additional training costs and are not applicable to black-box LLMs.
-In addition, such methods do not necessarily emphasize improving the reasoning capabilities of the models~\citep{liang2023encouraging}.